-84. While the AOA explicitly stated that lifetime certification holders would be excluded from the OCC requirements, it intentionally omitted from this statement the fact that the AOA would nonetheless purport to deactivate the lifetime certification of any DO who did not purchase annual AOA membership.
+118. While the AOA explicitly stated that lifetime certification holders would be excluded from the OCC requirements, it intentionally omitted from this statement the fact that the AOA would nonetheless purport to deactivate the lifetime certification of any DO who did not purchase annual AOA membership.

-85. The AOA's actions have resulted in financial injury to the Plaintiffs and the

-Lifetime Sub-Class, defined below, as DOs with lifetime certifications have nonetheless been forced to purchase AOA membership annually in order to maintain their lifetime board certifications.
+119. The AOA's knowing concealment that "lifetime" certificate holders would have to purchase AOA membership has resulted in financial injury to the Plaintiffs and the Lifetime Sub-Class, defined below, as DOs with lifetime certifications have nonetheless been forced to purchase AOA membership annually in order to maintain their lifetime board certifications (and to then also purchase AOA Category 1-A credits annually to maintain their AOA membership).